acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

     var pageMod = require("page-mod");
     pageMod.add(new pageMod.PageMod({
       include: "*.org",
       contentScriptWhen: 'ready',
       contentScript: 'document.body.innerHTML = ' +
                      ' "<h1>Page matches ruleset</h1>";'
     }));

 ###<a name="pagemod-content-scripts">Communicating with the content scripts</a>
 When a matching page is loaded the `pageMod` will call the function that the add-on code supplied to `onAttach`.
-The `pageMod` supplies two arguments to this function: the `pageMod` itself and a worker object.
+The `pageMod` supplies two arguments to this function: the `pageMod` itself and a `worker` object.

-The worker object can be thought of as the add-on's end of a communication channel between the add-on code and the content scripts that have been attached to this page.
+The `worker` can be thought of as the add-on's end of a communication channel between the add-on code and the content scripts that have been attached to this page.